-is a miniatures combat tabletop game by Mike Nielsen, published in 2000 by FASA Corporation, months before it collapsed.
+VOR The Maelstrom is a miniatures combat tabletop game by Mike Nielsen, published in 2000 by FASA Corporation, months before it collapsed.
 A subscription was launched in 2010 for a new edition, but it failed, probably due to Mike Nielsen setting his goal too high.

 VOR was conceived as the ultimate create-your-own-army game.
 Although several official armies exist and were released with many models, what made its success was the possibility to design forces with almost any model.
 A "scratchforce sourcebook" was expected - some beta version of it came out as PDF.

 The setting of VOR is the Maelstrom, which looks like a miniature galaxy orbiting a gigantic black hole, called the Maw or Vorack.
-Planets that cross the dimensional threshold around the Maelstrom are doomed to end in the Maw, so everybody tries to leave its homeworld, found colonies and, maybe, someday escape the Maelstrom.
+Planets that cross the dimensional threshold around the Maelstrom are doomed to end in the Maw, so everybody tries to leave their homeworld, found colonies and, maybe, someday escape the Maelstrom.
 Earth is trapped in 2102.

-See this other wiki
+See this other wiki for complete overlook.

 - Always Chaotic Evil: The Pharons, the real bad guys of the setting, are space-age mummies.
 They feast on living creatures' blood and other fluids, turn the corpses into undead slaves, and feed the living with the remains of their meals.

-- America Saves the Day: Word Of God says the North American union is the only barrier to the global rampage of the Neo-Soviets.
+- America Saves the Day: Word of God says the North American union is the only barrier to the global rampage of the Neo-Soviets.
 Nothing is said about Europe, save that Poland called in the G.I.'s for protection.
-The UN self-dissolved, it is not quite clear why.
+The UN self-dissolved, it's not quite clear why.
 India fought a major war in the 2080s, but nothing is said afterwards.
 China was the first serious bulwark against Communist hordes, but it seems it has been conquered.
 Oh, and it is even said that America is building an escape fleet, so they will end up saving humanity.

-- Ancient Astronauts: the Pharons, when they were alive and civilized ancient Egypt.
+- Ancient Astronauts: The Pharons, when they were alive and civilized ancient Egypt.

 - Colonel Badass: Union commanders and even a general who killed a bear with a knife when he was seventeen.

-- Dark Is Not Evil: the Zykhees are actually the nicest guys in the Maelstrom, but they are nocturnals and see darkness as a soothing, curing force.
+- Dark Is Not Evil: The Zykhees are actually the nicest guys in the Maelstrom, but they are nocturnals and see darkness as a soothing, curing force.

 - Everything Trying to Kill You: Primordia, homeworld of the Growlers; the Growlers themselves.
 And the Maw.
 And the Pharons.
 And many, many other things in the Maelstrom.